RosebladeMedia/QuickFile-PHP-SDK/README.md

 ### I've found a bug, where do I report it?

 If it's a security bug relating to the API, you can post it to the [QuickFile forum](https://community.quickfile.co.uk).
 If it's a bug with the library, please open an issue.
 If it's a security issue, please contact us through [our website](https://roseblade.media) before posting it publicly.

+### What is API Partners?

+QuickFile operates a scheme called API Partners:

+> As an API Partner we provide you with a framework you can use so you can tell other users about your API product

+Check out their [user guide](https://support.quickfile.co.uk/t/api-partners/15344) for more info.

+### How does the API partners work?

+It works by you having access to a secret key which can be combined with a user's account number and token (from the [QuickFile marketplace](https://support.quickfile.co.uk/t/app-marketplace/17571)).
+This generates an App ID and provides you with their API key so you can then interact with their account on their behalf.